 This is a middle-grade book that all adults should read.
 It’s about a group of extremely gifted children who are sent to spy on an evil organization.

 This is the first book in a series that is geared toward older middle-grade kids.
 It was funny and interesting and extremely clever.
 If you are looking for a book for a 10-year-old mystery lover, start here and then watch the adaptation on Disney+.

 Another middle-grade story that adults will enjoy too.
 Mr. Lemoncello’s library is one of a kind.
 It’s full of holograms, logic puzzles, and hidden games.

 To officially open the new library, a few lucky kids get to spend the night inside as they try to win Mr. Lemoncello’s game and be the first team to escape.
 This is another book for a 10-year-old that was made into a movie!

 The first of three books in the Book Scavengers series, this story is all about Emily and James.
 They are on the hunt to uncover the latest game by Garrison Griswold.

 Griswold has recently entered a coma and it’s up to Emily and James to uncover who attacked him before they get attacked next.
 This pick in our list of mystery books for tweens is filled with fun and adventure.

-Best Family Stories for a 10-Year-Old
+Best Family Books for a 10-Year-Old

 This charming story is about a bi-racial family in Harlem with 5 kids who are about to lose their home because their reclusive landlord won’t renew their lease.